A Unique Prototype – The Second Weems Made

 Weems prototype second setting chapter

 The unique 18.5mm micro chapter ring of the Prototype Weems mirrored the exact size of the Touran Turkish rotating inner chapter dual time pocket watch from which the Weems heralded.
+The 18.68N movement noted in Longines archives was a repurposed Turkish dual time pocket watch movement.

 The central chapter on this new Longines Weems model allowed for the exact second to be set, relative to the hour and minute hands.
 The inner chapter ring disc could be rotated in either direction to gain an additional accuracy of +/- 30 seconds by using a radio signal or other known exact timepiece.
 Before 1928, watches were used with sextants for celestial calculations and accurate only to one minute.